 - 3 tbsp softened butter

-Cut the eggs into quarters and place them in a bowl with mayo, milk, and salt.
+Cut the eggs into quarters and place them in a bowl with mayo, sugar, salt, and milk.
 Mash until eggs are broken down into small pieces with a fork.
+Alternatively, you can cut the eggs into small pieces with an egg slicer, then mix them with mayo, sugar, salt, and milk.